Moor Pool Heritage

 Cutting the first sod

-1908 24th May the first house is completed on the Moor Pool Estate is officially opened.
+The first house is completed on the corner of Moor Pool Avenue and Park Hill Road and is officially opened.

 Moor Pool Hall opens